waywardphilosopher/parami/content/docs/knowing.md

 <img src="/images/butterfly.jpeg" />

 But for this first session, we're going to focus on the difficult first part of the text.
-So to get started, let's map out this section of the reading, to see if that helps us find out way through.
+So to get started, let's map out this section of the reading, to see if that helps us find our way through.

 ##### Ziqi of the South Wall